 We now present the results from the application-aware striping experiments.
-We experimented with the application-aware, channel-adaptive LPS algorithm introduced in Section III-D. The scenarios were chosen so as to elucidate the key benefits of application-aware mechanisms in comparison with applicationagnostic schemes.
+We experimented with the application-aware, channel-adaptive LPS algorithm introduced in Section III-D. The scenarios were so chosen as to elucidate the key benefits of application-aware mechanisms in comparison with application-agnostic schemes.

-1) Availability of Extra Channels: Let's consider a scenario where the proxy has 10 channels available for striping data.
+1) Availability of Extra Channels: Let's consider a scenario where the proxy has ten channels available for striping data.
 All the channels are identical except for having different error rates that vary from 1 to 10%.
 The error rate $e_i$ for channel $ch_i$ was set at i%.
-The traffic source generated CBR traffic at 30kb/s and the bandwidth of each channel was 20kb/s.
+The traffic source generated CBR traffic at 30 kb/s and the bandwidth of each channel was 20 kb/s.
 Thus, at least two channels are required for the transfer.
-Table V shows the average loss rates for different striping algorithms.
+Table V shows the average loss rates for the different striping algorithms.
 If the proxy is unaware of the application profile/requirements, then it will use all the available channels indiscriminately.
 Hence, the observed loss rate is higher for the application-agnostic striping algorithms.
-But a proxy using an application-aware algorithm achieves better performance by striping data over only the two channels with minimum loss.
-Hence, even minimal information, such as the bandwidth requirements of the application, can make a significant improvement in the system performance.
+But the proxy using an application-aware algorithm achieves better performance by striping data over only the two channels with minimum loss.
+Hence, even minimal information, such as the bandwidth requirements of the application, can make a significant